 I have put together a Quick Reference Guide that has a list of all the information that is in one of these affidavits.
-You can obtain the one-page Quicksheet pdf for easy reference by clicking on the Download button:
+You can obtain the two-page Quicksheet pdf for easy reference by clicking on the Download button:

 For all the previously published Quick Reference Guides, click on QuickSheets